World leaders enact 'censorship through noise' in the digital era, says author

 And, as we've seen with Russian trolls targeting western democracies, the propaganda is often global in scale.

-Canada, he said, is not immune.
-With a federal election kicking into gear on Wednesday, misinformation from both foreign and domestic sources will likely be on the rise.
+Canada, he said, is not immune, adding that misinformation from both foreign and domestic sources will likely be on the rise in our own elections.

 "America is kind of a global leader," he said, "Which just shows this is not about under-developed countries or stupidity or cleverness.
 These are kind of systemic things."